suren-rathnayake/EMMIX-mcfa/README.md

 ## MCFA: Mixtures of Common Factor Analyzers

+(NOTE: This pacakge is now incorporated into EMMIXmfa.)

 Fits a mixture of factor analyzers with a common component matrix for the factor loadings before the transformation of the latent factors to be white noise.
 It is designed specifically for the task of displaying the